mgiroux04/digital-dice/hardware/pin_map.md

 | 6    | Cyan    | 0         | 1          | 1           | 0x0C                  |

 > Off state: all pins LOW → 0x00
+> NOTE: d4 and d6 have the same outputs for numbers 1-4

 ---